Skip to content

 3. Investigate: Review logs to understand the breach

-4. Recover: Generate new tokens and update systems
+4. Recover: Generate new keys and update systems

 5. Learn: Document and improve security measures